 I was ready.

-The Serrano came out of dry dock that fall.
+The Serrano came out of dry dock in the fall of 1965.
 Over the next couple of months she passed her sea trials with flying colors and crossed 5000 miles to the Western Pacific.
-Christmas Day found her in Cam Rahn Bay working a full 18 hours collecting data and bottom samples.
+Christmas Day found her in Cam Rahn Bay, Republic of Viet Nam, working a full 18 hours collecting data and sea bottom samples.

 Experience, by definition, comes in many forms.
 Standing a mid watch while underway meant the relieving officer was to come on the bridge 15 minutes before midnight to familiarize himself with the operational situation before taking charge.
 One routine night, in clear weather operating close to the South Vietnamese coast, I arrived on the bridge to find the officer of the deck I was about to relieve embarrassed, rubbing his eyes and complaining about lost night vision.
 It turned out he had missed a voice radio request from a US Navy P2V patrol craft to identify the ship.
 The aircraft had a multi-million candlepower search light designed to illuminate submarines mounted on its wingtip, and its crew energized it to study what to them was an odd-looking, unidentified ship operating close-in to shore.